ArkEcosystemArchive/docs-legacy/docs/archive/bridgechains/migrations/migrating_1.0_2.0.md

 (cd packages/core-snapshot-cli && yarn import:devnet -b 0-$CUTOFF_BLOCK_HEIGHT)
 ```

 Your blockchain will now be up to the cutoff point.
-Restart the nodes, either using `start:mainnet` or `relay:mainnet`.
+Restart the nodes, either using `start:MyNet` or `relay:MyNet`.
 The forging process should restart, and your network has been upgraded to `v2`.
 Pop a bottle of champagne and wipe the sweat of your brow.

 ## Considerations